locketylerj/Leaflet_Earthquake_Map/README.md

 A second data set is used on the map to illustrate the relationship between tectonic plates and seismic activity.
 Data on tectonic plates can be found at <https://github.com/fraxen/tectonicplates>.

-* A number of base maps to choose from are added as well as our two different data sets are put into overlays that can be turned on and off independently.
+* A number of base maps to choose from are added and our two different data sets are put into overlays that can be turned on and off independently.